dursti96/customer-management/README.md

 online costumer management

-user can only see his/her own customers styling needs some work (especially edit function)
+user can only see his/her own customers.

+styling needs some work (especially edit function)